bluuewhale/bluuewhale.github.io/content/posts/further-optimizing-my-java-swiss-table.md

 This follow-up is about that next round of tuning—where the improvements come less from "big design ideas" and more from noticing one weird hotspot at a time, pulling on the thread, and ending up somewhere unexpected.

 The next target: make SwissMap faster.

-And the place to start was obvious: the core SIMD-ish probing loop—findIndex.
+And the place to start was obvious: the core SIMD-ish probing loop—`findIndex`.

 Here's the relevant part:
 ```java